rafalkaron/rafalkaron.github.io/resume.md

 I am a technical writer who leads, codes, tests, and occasionally helps to sell products.

 ## Content development
-I have had an opportunity to create a wide variety of guides and media assets.
+I have created a wide variety of guides, design documents, and media assets.

 ### Markup languages
  * DITA